Accessibility in Software as a Service (SaaS):

 The second thing we did most recently was we made it our mission, and we’re launching this in July, to become the world’s most accessible digital platform, and I think we can only do that because we’ve been so fanatical about it.
 But it’s that baking of it into everyday culture, and just to Eamon’s point.
 I love that you see accessibility as a product.
 At Jadu because the outcome of what we do is so public, it’s websites, it’s apps, and it’s what the public use for public services.
 Accessibility for us is the product.
 And so every time we see someone use our software, who is blind or across a broad range of disabilities, we learn something new, and it’s an epiphany moment, the changes we need to make.
 And you know what?
 Accessibility is pretty hard when you’re making software.
 It’s got to be written into every line of code, isn’t it?
 So baking it into culture, that’s the thing that we did.
 We made everyone’s objective.

-Great.
+Pete: Great.

-Can I just add one more final point on that?
+Lisa: Can I just add one more final point on that?
 I’m so sorry.
 Taking it away slightly from the shinier stuff around, like I use the research programme.
 We also have, as you can imagine, as a bank, a very stringent governance process.
 What that means is that for every digital application or experience, especially on the customer side, and we’re rolling it out, part of our transformation on the staff side have to come through our team, which will mean it will be audited from an accessibility perspective.
 So we aim that any experience comes to us, and it will not go out the door unless it’s got our accessibility stamp on it.
 So not quite as exciting as talking about collaboration, experience, and user research.
 But we are there a little bit with the whole current stick piece.

-I love that.
+Suraj: I love that.
 I think that’s like having it in your definition of done, isn’t it?

-It’s exactly that, and that’s how we try and get it across to our developers, yeah.
+Lisa: It’s exactly that, and that’s how we try and get it across to our developers, yeah.

-Lisa, just on that one.
+Jonathan: Lisa, just on that one.
 You’re not doing this on a few tools, are you?

-No.
+Lisa: No.

-Can you give us an idea of the scope of how many vendors you’re working with?
+Jonathan: Can you give us an idea of the scope of how many vendors you’re working with?

-On this, I look after the staff specifically, and probably 95% of the projects that we have are working with vendors and SaaS-provided solutions.
+Lisa: On this, I look after the staff specifically, and probably 95% of the projects that we have are working with vendors and SaaS-provided solutions.
 I think on our list, we’ve got about 250 individual projects.
 On the customer side, I’m sure we’re nearly at the 3,000 project mark that go through our process.
 Quite a lot.
 So busy.

-So how do you prioritise between those?
+Jonathan: So how do you prioritise between those?

-Between the projects?
+Lisa: Between the projects?

-Yeah.
+Jonathan: Yeah.

-Honestly, there’s no priority.
+Lisa: Honestly, there’s no priority.
 They’re all treated the same.
 If it’s regulatory, that may get pushed through slightly quicker.
 But ultimately regardless, if you’re a big or small application, it will go through our process.
 Not every product owner loves that, but that’s how we manage it.

-Great.
+Pete: Great.

-I know you just changed slides, but I think one of the things for maybe some of the people that are on their early journey here is investment.
+Denise: I know you just changed slides, but I think one of the things for maybe some of the people that are on their early journey here is investment.
 So the investment of testing tools for your product teams, for your developer teams, and your testing teams to upskill themselves in how do they audit the products that they’re either building or procuring as well?
 So I think it depends where you are on that journey as well.
 It does start with that investment piece.
 It starts with your accessibility testing tools.
 It starts with upskilling, and it starts with that embedding it across your organisation as one of your goals, as we’ve all mentioned.
 We’ve got an inclusion, a five-step inclusion plan in PwC, and we’ve a global five-step inclusion plan that all of our territory firms then hang off and hook into their own five-step inclusion plan for each territory.

-I think that senior-level buy-in has got to be there, really.
+Suraj: I think that senior-level buy-in has got to be there, really.
 If you’re going to take accessibility seriously, it’s got to be a top-down thing.
 But aside from that, ownership, and it comes back to what Denise was saying about being a smarter customer.
 One of the biggest, I suppose, obstacles in what we do is you get measured.
 You get measured in league tables like Silktide have one as well.
 We’re partnered both with Sitemorse and Silktide with integrations to their accessibility testing tools.
 But there are these league tables where organisations benchmark themselves, and it’s competitive in that respect.
 It’s like PDFs, they are the bane of everyone’s lives.
 There’s probably no point in discussing it much further other than saying that.
 So rather than moan about it, we did moan about it for a long time.
 But then because our software allows you to upload a PDF for people to download, and if that PDF isn’t accessible, what do you do?
 The software can’t really change the PDF.
 So we’ve started doing training courses for our customers to learn how to make more accessible PDFs.

 And that’s kind of taken the edge off it a little bit.
 But I do think that education piece is important which is why I think what you’re doing at Hassell but also all the other organisation’s ability net is sort of the shore trust.
 You know, it’s customers having access to that knowledge, and that guidance I think is the thing because a lot of them just aren’t aware that it’s not expensive to educate yourselves for better accessibility.

-Great.
+Pete: Great.
 Eamon, what would you like to see from buyers?

-I think if they could prioritise accessibility the same way as they prioritise security or anything else within the agreements, like some of our agreements are mostly through MSAs, and MSAs can get renewed annually, three years, five years.
+Eamon: I think if they could prioritise accessibility the same way as they prioritise security or anything else within the agreements, like some of our agreements are mostly through MSAs, and MSAs can get renewed annually, three years, five years.
 And I don’t want to sound repetitive, but it goes back to that knowledge, that empathy level, because if you have a buyer that really knows about accessibility, has spent some time with people, understands the true impact they will be a lot more in tune and prioritise ensuring accessibility is in there than somebody that doesn’t know much about it and that’s just the truth.

-To build on your point, Eamon, one of the things we notice is people who think accessibility is binary, are you accessible or are you not accessible?
+Pete: To build on your point, Eamon, one of the things we notice is people who think accessibility is binary, are you accessible or are you not accessible?
 That’s the wrong question.

 It’s like saying, can you play the piano or not to play the piano.
 Well, actually, concert pianist and Grade 1 is very different.
-So I would love to see buyers, not just go for the yes, no, but tell us how and why and where the gaps are.
+So I would love to see buyers, not just go for the yes/no, but tell us how and why and where the gaps are.

-Can I just say we had a chat called Addie Latif, who’s amazing, just Google his name.
+Suraj: Can I just say we had a chat called Addie Latif, who’s amazing, just Google his name.
 I’ll post in the chat later.
 There’s lots of videos.
 We had him speak as well as Hassell, We had him speak at our internal conference at the end of last year.
 He spoke for a few minutes and then demoed.

 He was dialled in over Teams, shared his iPhone with us and showed us the experience he had trying to access.
 He was trying to book a flight and he used a number of applications and in the end, he just couldn’t book a flight.